Design, fabrication and characterization of kinetic-inductive force sensors for scanning probe applications: Competing interests

-David B. Haviland is a part owner of Intermodulation Products AB, which manufactures and sells the microwave measurement platform used in this experiment.
-August K. Roos, Ermes Scarano, Elisabet K. Arvidsson, and Erik Holmgren have no conflicts to disclose.
+D.B.H. is a part owner of Intermodulation Products AB, which manufactures and sells the microwave measurement platform used in this experiment.
+A.K.R, E.S., E.K.A., E.H. declare no competing interests.